wojtekmach/keathley.github.io/_drafts/2016/2016-04-09-elixir-functions-in-guards.markdown

 end
 ```

-However, if we try to run this we get:
+But if we try to run this code we get an error:

 ```console
 > elixir guards.exs